 If you’re dreaming of a hiking trip that mixes jaw-dropping mountain views, lush valleys, and a touch of adventure, Andorra is calling your name.

-This tiny country is nestled nicely right in the Pyrenees between France and Spain, and it’s packed with some seriously epic hiking trails.
 Regardless of whether you’re a seasoned hiker looking for a challenge or just want a laid-back stroll with killer scenery, Andorra is a country worth visiting.

-Beginners Guide to Hiking
+Companion Article: Ultimate Guide to Hiking in Andorra

-Next, let’s dive into the best hikes that Andorra has to offer
+Next, let’s dive into the best hikes that Andorra has to offer!

-Hike #1 – Estanys de Tristaina
+1. Estanys de Tristaina

 The Estanys de Tristaina hike is one of the most popular routes in Andorra, and it’s easy to see why.
 This stunning trail takes you through pristine mountain landscapes, and will lead you to a series of beautiful alpine lakes.